project-origin/docs/doc/concept/granular-certificates/transactions/slice.md

 The **sum** of the new slices are **always equal** to the quantity of the old slice.
 When the new slices are created, they become active, and the old slice becomes inactive and is removed.

+> [!NOTE]
-*NOTE: how the **total** of the new slices are always the same as the source slice.
-Hence, the total quantity of the non-removed slices on a certificate always stays the same.*
+> how the **total** of the new slices are always the same as the source slice.
+Hence, the total quantity of the non-removed slices on a certificate always stays the same.

 ## Example